 When in addiction treatment, you may learn that you’ve been self-medicating undiagnosed mental illness through drug or alcohol abuse.
 This is common.
 However, by learning what your root mental issues are, you can learn how to enjoy greater stability in your life without substance use.
 Quality addiction rehab programs provide mental health treatment for these reasons.

 Dependent personality disorder (DPD) is a common personality disorder, although you may have never heard of it.
 Both men and women suffer this condition, starting in early adulthood or as adult relationships form.
 The condition has very specific symptoms that include a strong need to be around others and please them.
 People with DPD may seem clingy or needy.

-The fear of being alone drives many people with DPD to stay in abusive, negative relationships.
+People with DPD are often hypersensitive to criticism.
+They lack self-confidence and are pessimistic about themselves, believing they are incapable of taking care of their own needs.
+They avoid having difficult conversations due to a fear of losing other people’s approval.
+A fear of being alone pushes many people who are struggling with DPD to stay in abusive, negative, unhealthy relationships.
 They watch out for the other person’s interests before their own to keep the relationship intact.

 Dependent Personality Disorder Treatment and Causes

 Medical professionals don’t know the causes of DPD.
 Researchers believe that a mix of factors causes the development of the disorder.
 These factors include biology, development, temperament, and psychology.
 Some psychologists think having strict or overprotective guardians in childhood can contribute to the development of dependent personality disorder.